 Scroll down to "P2P file sharing applications" and just delete "Bittorrent" from the list and then click "Save" for each template.

-Already generated issues will be marked as solved next time the Panorama9 system receives the list of installed software from a device (this may take up to 24 hours).
+Already generated issues will be marked as solved next time Panorama9 receives the list of installed software from a device (this can take up to 24 hours).

 Example 2 - set timeout for when devices are considered to be left unlocked.

-You think that the 30 minute timeout for generating issues when computers are left unlocked is too strict and wish to expand it to 60 minutes.
-Also you would like the timeout for servers to be 10 minutes since they should never be left unlocked.
+The 30 minute (1800 seconds) timeout for generating issues when computers are left unlocked is too strict and you wish to expand it to 60 minutes (3600 seconds).
+Also you would like the timeout for servers to be 10 minutes (600 seconds) since they should never be left unlocked.

 Create one new setting for scope "Server" and scroll to "Compliance Issues".
-Write 600 in the appropriate field.
+Write 600 (the system counts seconds) in the appropriate field.
 Again, leave the "Apply to these devices only" empty to target ALL devices in the scope "Server".

-Call it "All servers" and click "Save" when done.
+Call it "All servers" or whatever makes sense to you and click "Save" when done.

 Create a second setting for scope "Computer" and scroll to "Compliance Issues".
-Write 3600 in the appropriate field.
+Write 3600 (the system counts seconds) in the appropriate field.
 Again, leave the "Apply to these devices only" empty to target ALL devices in the scope "Computer".

-Call it "All computers" and click "Save" when done.
+Call it "All computers" or whatever makes sens to you and click "Save" when done.

 Example 3 - Panorama9 should not generate SLA issues for a specific device

-You have a server named "SRV-ABC" with a large disk setup that for a good reason should never be above 50% full since it must have enough free space when restoring from a backup.
-Create a new setting instance and give it a meaningfull name.
-Add the device "SRV-ABC" to "Apply to these devices only" and scroll to the "Server capacity - consider drive full at" value and enter 50.
-Click "Save" and Panorama9 will warn you when less than 50% of the disk space is available.
+You have a server named "SRV-ABC" that for any good reason should never be above e.g. 50% full since it must have enough free space for what you need it for.
+Create a new template and call it whatever makes sense to you.
+Add the device "SRV-ABC" under "Apply to these devices only" and scroll to the "Server capacity - consider drive full at" value and enter 50 in this case.
+Click "Save" when done.